syqu22/Snake2D/README.md

-Snake2D it's my first project using LibGDX, i'm only learning and my code might not be the best.
+Snake2D is my first project using framework LibGDX.